 - KNPA has the system performance to cross-reference historical finger and palm prints with those found at the scene of the crime in real time.

-- Altibase was able to reduce KNPA’s required system resources, resulting in lower TCO.
+- Altibase has been able to reduce KNPA’s required system resources, resulting in lower TCO.

-- KNPA subsequently deployed Altibase in various other core systems to further fight crime.
+- KNPA has subsequently deployed Altibase in various other core systems to further fight crime.

 - Altibase’s prompt technical support has enabled KNPA to adopt advanced functions and further deployments without difficulties.